 GALS' Parent Groups are the venue for family/caregivers of GALS students to have a voice in supporting and the running of GALS.
-Family is encouraged to play an active role in the success of GALS by being highly involved in the GALS' community and by participating in these groups.
+Families are encouraged to play an active role in the success of GALS by being highly involved in the GALS' community and by participating in these groups.
 Family Group has input into school programs, how to improve the school, some fundraising activities, general operations and school support.
 Meetings are held throughout the year - come get involved!
-If you are interested for GALS Middle School, please contact Head of School, Leah Bock at leah.bock@galsdenver.org.
-If you are interested for GALS High School, please contact Head of School, Carrie Donovan at carrie.donovan@galsdenver.org.
+If you are interested in GALS Middle School, please contact Head of School, Leah Bock at leah.bock@galsdenver.org.
+If you are interested in GALS High School, please contact Head of School, Erin Williams at erin.williams@galsdenver.org.